magpylib/magpylib/docs/index.rst

 ~~~~~~~~~~~~~~~~~~
 - Python package for calculating magnetic fields of magnets, currents and
   moments (sources).
-- It provides convenient methods to generate, geometrically manipulate, group
+- Provides convenient methods to generate, geometrically manipulate, group
   and vizualize assemblies of sources.
 - The magnetic fields are determined from underlying (semi-analytical)
-  solutions which results in fast computation times (sub-millisecond) and
+  solutions which results in fast computation times and requires little
-  requires little computation power.
+  computation power.

 .. image:: _static/images/index/sourceFundamentals.png
    :align: center